1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 study icon Study Tips

-Carulli's Andantino Opus 241 No. 5 utilizes a similar style and technique as the prior piece, Andantino in C Major by Carcassi.
+Carulli's Andantino Opus 241 No. 5 uses a similar style and technique as a prior piece, Andantino in C Major by Carcassi.
 It begins with the same pinch-pluck right-hand technique.
 These similarities are not surprising since both pieces were written by Italian guitarist-composers during the first half of the nineteenth century.
 With that said, Carulli's Andantino is more demanding technically and musically, and arguably more pleasing to the ear.

 Andantino Opus 241 No. 5 | Ferdinando Carulli | Grace Seil Frary